krayc425/KCProgressButton/README.md

 ```
 ## StoryBoard / xib

-1. Drag a `UIButton` into your view, and set its class to `KCDownloadProgressButton`, and set its type to `Custom`.
+1. Drag a `UIButton` into your view, and set its class to `KCProgressButton`, and set its type to `Custom`.
 2. Set other properties like above.

 # TODO